Category

 • Have you trained all of your employees on using your two-way communication platform?

-• Are all of your employees aware of your plans and procedures and able to access them easily?
+• Are all your employees aware of your plans and procedures and able to access them easily?

-4. Identify physical security risks
+5. Identify physical security risks

 Conversely, a vacuum repair shop in South Dakota will operate in a slower-paced environment, with fewer visitors and less valuable inventory.
 That’s not to say the vacuum repair shop necessarily faces fewer risks, but they’re very different from the bank’s.